B-1 B with back deflected wing

-The B-1 has unique characteristics of initial survival, exceeding B-52 by 2-3 by individual indicators.
-To compete with the B-1 in this respect was capable of FB-111, which also could be covered in a solid protective hangar, but he did not have the required flight range.
-Thus, as a weapon of retaliation among the American aviation systems, the B-1 had no equal.
+The B-1 aircraft has unique characteristics of initial survival, surpassing the B-52 by 2-3 times in some parameters.
+The FB-1 was capable of competing with the B-111 in this regard, which, moreover, could be hidden in a strong protective hangar, but it did not have the required flight range.
+Thus, as a weapon of retaliation among the American aviation B-1 had no equal systems.

 In the construction of the В-1 В wing, the same seals are used as on the Panavia Tornado aircraft.
 The photo shows the Tornado interceptor FZ

 In addition, the choice of basic design solutions (variable swept wing and forced engines) in the B-1 concept was able to consistently agree on the requirements for survival on the ground and in the event of air defense breakthrough.
 These means make it possible to achieve both high take-off and landing characteristics, as well as a high subsonic speed of a long flight at the ground outside the radio horizon.
 In terms of ground speed, the B-1 was significantly ahead of the B-52 (up to M = 0,95 instead of M = 0,55).
 Although the FB-111 has a maximum ground speed near B-1, its extended range FB-111Н was still to be created.